StevenNaliwajka/TVWSDataScraper/README.md

 Output: Currently only .csv files supported.

 Its my first time writing a webscraper.
 A fun activity however, it has quite a few performance inprovement opportunities.
-This thing was written on and off over two weeks to hit a deadline.
+This thing was written on and off over a week to hit a deadline.

 ## Planned inprovements